 UW-Barron County is nestled along the winding Red Cedar River on partially wooded land.
 Six buildings comprise the campus, including Meggers Administration/Ritzinger Science Building, Library, Student Center, Gymnasium and Fine Arts Building.
 The campus features state-of-the-art science labs, high-tech classrooms, and comfortable student activity space.
-Other educational and recreational facilities include the Fitness Center, Observatory, Japanese Garden, three-hole golf course, baseball diamonds, 18-hole disc golf course and soccer field.
+Other educational and recreational facilities include the Fitness Center, Observatory, Japanese Garden, baseball diamonds, 18-hole disc golf course and soccer field.
 A prairie restoration and wildlife habitat study area is also on campus and the CedarSide Trail for walking/biking runs through the campus.

 UW-Barron County has observatory sessions, educational trips, tutoring services, The Learning Center, online courses, a summer session and winterim session.

 Students can earn the Bachelor of Applied Arts and Sciences degree at UW-Barron County in partnership with six UW baccalaureate campuses.
 Additional programs with UW-Milwaukee, UW-Platteville and UW-Superior offer 15 UW baccalaureate degrees that can be earned via online distance education.
 Other online and Extended Degree programs leading to bachelor’s degrees are also available.